-Disability Services leads the Meredith community in our commitments to recognize disability as a valued aspect of diversity, to embrace access as a matter of social justice, and to design more welcoming and inclusive environments.
-Disability Services encourages the development of independence and self-advocacy skills while supporting the learning experience by providing the institution with resources, education, and direct services.
+Disability Services leads the Meredith community in our commitment to recognize disability as a valued aspect of diversity, to embrace access as a matter of social justice, and to design more welcoming and inclusive environments.
+Disability Services encourages the development of independence and self-advocacy skills while supporting the learning experience by providing students and the College with resources, education, and direct services.

 Learn more about what is offered and how to use these technologies through Disability Services.

 Due to the coronavirus pandemic, Disability Services is not accepting walk-in appointments and is conducting the majority of services through telehealth visits.
 Please email firstname.lastname@example.org or call 919-760-8427 to schedule an appointment.

 Meredith College values the diversity of its community and promotes inclusivity for all students in their endeavors.
 We recognize disability as an integral aspect of diversity.
 Disability Services collaborates with students, faculty, staff, and community members to create usable, equitable, inclusive and sustainable living and working environments on campus.
 We increase awareness and access through training, partnerships, and accommodations.